 - Dogs with seizures, syncope, or other health problems can experience medical events that put them at a higher risk of drowning.

-This are far more likely to be dangerous around regular pools, but even wading pools pose a certain degree of risk.
+There are more dangers for dogs being around regular pools, but even wading pools pose a certain degree of risk.
 Practice caution.

 What Makes a Good Dog Pool?